Student Support Services

 We want our students to feel that they are not alone in their educational journey.

-Genetic provides various student support services and to have an avenue for students to receive appropriate counselling on their academic and emotional needs.
+Genetic provides various student support services including an avenue for students to receive appropriate counselling for their academic and emotional needs.

 1. Pre-Course Counselling

-Genetic arranges pre-course counselling for prospective students who wants to register for our courses.
-This is to ensure that students understands all information of the course before enrolling into their aspired courses.
+Genetic arranges pre-course counselling for prospective students.
+This is to ensure that students understand all information on the course before enrolment.